USAJOBS/help-center/how-to/account/documents/resume/print.md

 title: How to print a resume
 breadcrumb: Print
 category: resume
-tags: [account, documents, resume, print]
+tags: [account, documents, resume, print, support-resume]
 ---

 To print your resume: